sholladay/build-version/README.md

 ### buildVersion(option)

-Returns a promise for the first successful of the following:
+Returns a `Promise` for the first successful of the following:

 1. A release tag, if the most recent commit is a release.
 2. The short hash of the most recent commit.